10 Points to Remember

 9. Reapplying for Financial Aid

 You must reapply for financial aid each academic year.
 Unless specifically awarded for more than one year, the financial aid which you receive is not automatically renewable.
 Because financial need depends on variable factors, such as college costs, family income, assets, etc., your aid award may fluctuate from year to year.
 However, the University does its part to help you in obtaining as much aid as possible each year.
+Eligibility for federal aid is exhausted when a student has completed all required coursework for his/her program of study.

 10. Rights and Responsibilities

-In addition to the information provided here and in our Undergraduate Academic Catalog and our website, you may also ask for and receive information on any of the following by contacting the Office of Financial Assistance:
+In addition to the information provided here and in our Undergraduate Academic Catalog and our web site, you may also ask for and receive information on any of the following by contacting the Office of Financial Assistance:

 - How your financial need was calculated and the percentage of your need that has been met with financial assistance